How to Read Your Child’s Growth Chart (And What It Means)

 Understanding the Basics of Growth Charts

-Growth charts are essential tools that help track a child’s development over time.
-They provide a visual representation of height, weight, and body mass index (BMI) as your child grows.
-By comparing these measurements to standardized percentiles, you can assess whether your child is growing at an expected rate.
+Growth charts help track a child’s development over time.
+They give you a visual picture of height, weight, and body mass index (BMI) as your child grows, compared against standardized percentiles.

 Key Components of a Growth Chart